longjl1/TabPet/docs/ui-notes.md

 - the HUD should follow the pet without covering too much content
 - interaction buttons should feel lightweight and playful
 - visuals should remain readable on a wide range of websites

+- [2025-05-20] added a small note about how the floating HUD should stay legible while following the pet around the viewport.